ppy/osu-wiki/wiki/Tournaments/TMC/3rd/en.md

 ### Stage instructions

 1. Following the Qualifiers, a double-elimination bracket will be played.
 This means that the winning team moves to the next stage while the loser gets moved to the losers' bracket.
-2. Teams in the losers bracket must play 2 matches each weekend starting from the Quarterfinals.
+2. Teams in the losers' bracket must play 2 matches each weekend starting from the Quarterfinals.
 3. Teams that lose a match in the losers' bracket are eliminated from the tournament.

 ### Win conditions